 - A deeper understanding of leading the next generation of nurses

 What You’ll Learn

 - Appraise the needs of complex organizations as they go through strategic decision making and change implementation.

-- Generate strategic plans for organizational change by utilizing theoretical knowledge, meaningful, data and evidence-based practice to while being culturally and ethnically sensitive.
+- Generate strategic plans for organizational change by utilizing theoretical knowledge, meaningful data, and evidence-based practice while being culturally and ethnically sensitive.

 - Summarize meaningful data that informs leadership using information technology.